marrus-sh/shrine-xslt/README.markdown

 (remember to declare the X·H·T·M·L namespace!), and you should give it a `@lang` attribute as well.
 An example is provided.

-The `@data-shrine-header` and `@data-shrine-footer` attributes on the root elements of your pages specify the names of the header and footer to use on the page.
+The (entirely optional) `@data-shrine-header` and `@data-shrine-footer` attributes on the root elements of your pages specify the names of the header and footer to use on the page.
 You can use headers and footers to supply page navigation, branding, and so forth.
 For each header and footer you specify, you will need to create a corresponding `$-header.xml` or `$-footer.xml` (where `$` is the header/footer name) which provides the contents.
 These files should be placed in *this* (repository root) directory, not in `sources/`.

 The `template.xml` file in this directory contains the main page template, and you should edit it to add styling and so forth to your